FIELD SYSTEMS DESIGNS HOLDINGS PLC

 The actual margin experience is reflected in the reported results and a detailed review is contained within the operational performance reported earlier in the Strategic Report.

 The board measures customer satisfaction using an independent on-line survey assessment.
 A rolling 12-month record is kept of customer feedback on project completion with charitable donations used to encourage participation.
-Customers are asked to complete answers to a number of questions regarding the performance of FSD as a whole and also at site level, on a scale of 1 (poor) to 5 (excellent) including such areas as the focus on Safety and the Environment, completion of site work to programme, contract financial management and standard of workmanship.
+Customers are asked to complete answers to a number of questions regarding group performance on a scale of 1 (poor) to 5 (excellent) including such areas as the focus on Safety and the Environment, completion of site work to programme, contract financial management and standard of workmanship.
 The responses are used by the board as an independent confirmation of group performance levels and negative feedback is vigorously followed up and improvement measures implemented.
-The group targets an average score of 4.5 and the overall responses have been very close to this target with an average of 4.2 (2018: 4.2) during the year.
+The group targets an average score of 4.5 and the overall responses have been very close to this target with an average of 4.2 (2017: 4.3) during the year.

 FSD is approved to the Quality Management Standard BS

-FSD has an environmental management system approved to the international environment standard, ISO 14001:2015.
+FSD has an environmental management system approved to the international environment standard, ISO 14001:2004.
 The BSI and Achilles regularly review the Group's processes for managing its impact on the environment.
 The Group achieved its CEMARS (Certified Emissions Measurement and Reduction Scheme) accreditation in 2010 and now works to the principles of ISO 14064-1:2006 as it strives to minimise harm to the environment, prevent pollution and use best practice environment solutions wherever possible to minimise its carbon foot-print.
 A risk assessment approach is used to manage environmental matters, and to identify and assess key environmental hazards arising from business activities and manage them appropriately.
+FSD have now successfully transitioned to ISO 14001:2015; the new International Environment Standard.

 HEALTH AND SAFETY

-Group employee numbers have decreased from an average of 199 in 2018 to 180 in 2019 reflecting the reduction in turnover and a change in the mix of work scope during the year.
+Group employee numbers have increased from an average of 133 in 2017 to 199 in 2018 reflecting the improved turnover and a varied mix of work scope during the year.

-The Scheme’s funding position has reduced slightly from a surplus of £274,000 at the start of the year to a surplus of £253,000 at the end of the year.
+The Scheme’s funding position has improved from a surplus of £83,000 at the start of the year to a surplus of £274,000 at the end of the year.
 The Group is not recognising the surplus and so the Group's defined benefit pension scheme funding position as at

-The Group’s principal source of revenue historically has been from the Water Industry and key to its financial success is its continued participation in the various frameworks being formulated by the
+The group’s principal source of revenue historically has been from the Water Industry and key to its success during AMP6 (Sixth Asset Management Programme) is its continued participation as part of the various frameworks being formulated by the

-FSD will continue to be fully involved in the prequalification processes with the regional Utilities and will strive to secure its position on frameworks and strategic alliances with water process companies as they roll forward their arrangements into AMP7.
+FSD will continue to be fully involved in the prequalification processes with the regional Utilities and will strive to secure its position on frameworks and strategic alliances with water process companies.

-There are other avenues for growth opening up to the Group following recent investment in the development of a team of specialists who will complement existing business services by enabling FSD to offer telemetry and process automation services in both the water and power industries.
-The momentum for new opportunities is growing and should receive a boost when new spend budgets are released under AMP7.
+The Group have recently invested in the development of a team of specialists who will complement existing business services by enabling FSD to offer telemetry and process automation services in the water and power industries.

-The board continues to react to customer demands and invest in training to keep quality standards high, whilst pursuing operational efficiencies to best position the business for the opportunities ahead.
+The board continues to react to customer demands and invest in training to keep standards high, whilst creating operational efficiencies to best position the business for the opportunities ahead.

 On behalf of the board